Wind Advisory

 the deluge will abate or change course,

-but littler reason still not to hope
+and littler reason still not to do

 Comments